 6th June 2018

-Thanks to Liz, Lyn and Eric for this list of birds spotted during the Volunteer's picnic walk in the Pinetum: little grebe, Canada goose, cormorant (over), mallard, tufted duck, buzzard, pheasant, coot, moorhen, woodpigeon, swallow, green woodpecker, pied wagtail, wren, robin, blackbird, chiffchaff, goldcrest, long tailed tit, blue tit, coal tit, great tit, treecreeper, carrion crow, jackdaw, jay, magpie, goldfinch, chaffinch and greenfinch.
-Thanks also to Eric for this photo of the lovely juvenile pied wagtail.
+Thanks to Liz, Lyn and Eric for this list of birds spotted during the volunteers' picnic, and to Eric for this lovely picture of a juvenile pied wagtail: little grebe, Canada goose, cormorant (over), mallard, tufted duck, buzzard, pheasant, coot, moorhen, woodpigeon, swallow, green woodpecker, pied wagtail, wren, robin, blackbird, chiffchaff, goldcrest, long tailed tit, blue tit, coal tit, great tit, treecreeper, carrion crow, jackdaw, jay, magpie, goldfinch, chaffinch and greenfinch.

 4th June 2018